 Bobbin lace became more popular than needle lace because it was lighter in texture and it worked well in Elizabethan costume.
 It also lent itself to the manufacturing system of the day.
 Businessmen would purchase the raw materials and pass them out to home workers.
 They would get paid for each piece they completed.
 The businessman would sell the product and keep the profit.
 Bobbin lace, unlike needle lace, was made by men as well as women.
-Even fishermen in the "off season" would make bobbin lace.
+Even fishermen in the "off-season" would make bobbin lace.
 The advent of machine lace at first pushed lace-makers into more complicated designs (ones that the machines couldn't handle) and then eventually pushed them out of business almost entirely.
 Bobbin lace is also known as bone-lace.
 The name bone-lace comes from the fact that some bobbins were formerly made of bone.
 The collar worn by Vermeer's lacemaker is presumably made of lace although it has been painted with such economy that only its transparency transpires.

 From both an anthropological and architectural viewpoint, the home had acquired enormous importance in the second half of the 17th century in the Netherlands.
 Scenes of Dutch domesticity flourished and women were among the most frequently depicted subjects.
 They reflect concepts that were important to the Dutch culture such as family, privacy, intimacy, comfort and luxury.
 The new Dutch household had begun to be perceived as the realm and responsibility of woman while the public world, divided for the first time cleanly from it, belonged to the male.

-Vermeer principally painted women engaged in cultivated leisure (playing musical instruments or letter writing or reading) in order to emphasize their literacy (pictorial tradition suggests the letters his women read are about love but they also speak to a burgeoning ideal of the educated domestic woman).
+Vermeer principally painted women engaged in cultivated leisure (playing musical instruments or letter writing or reading), perhaps, in order to emphasize their literacy (pictorial tradition suggests the letters his women read are about love but they also speak to a burgeoning ideal of the educated domestic woman).
 Only two times did he portray them working, in the early Milkmaid and the late Lacemaker.

 According to a study made by Gary Schwartz and Trudy van den Oosten, working from a database of 3,340 Dutch, Flemish, Italian and Spanish paintings, males comprise about 74% of the figures, women 19% and children 7%.
 Vermeer painted proportionately more women than his colleagues.
 However, unlike his colleagues, Vermeer represented no families, no children or no elderly people in his interiors.

-Dalí wrote: "the first time I saw a photograph of [Vermeer's] Lacemaker and a live rhinoceros together, I realized that if there should be a battle, the Lacemaker would win, because the Lacemaker is morphologically a rhinoceros horn."
+Dalí wrote: "the first time I saw a photograph of [Vermeer's] Lacemaker and a live rhinoceros together, I realized that if there should be a battle, The Lacemaker would win, because The Lacemaker is morphologically a rhinoceros horn."